Q: How often is my data updated?

 Q: How frequently are user segments updated?

-- Visualisation based segments will go live within 5 minute of you setting them up and are continually refreshed as new events that influence them are processed, this is typically within 4-5 seconds of an event arriving.
+- Metric based segments will go live within 5 minute of you setting them up and are continually refreshed as new events that influence them are processed, this is typically within 4-5 seconds of an event arriving.

-- Target Lists based segments are processed once every 24 hours in the early hours of the morning (UTC) or upon saving.
+- Event based segments are processed once every 24 hours in the early hours of the morning (UTC) or upon saving.
 This is because they are not solely based on live events updating a player’s state, like the two segementation types above.
 Target lists can be based on queries that look deeper in to the data and therefore target in-activity or combinations of events. e.g. Target Whales who haven’t played in last 30 days.

 Q: What do the communicationState values mean in my outOfGameSend event?